dac514/sux0r/trunk/sux0r2/documentation/README.txt

 ### REQUIREMENTS ###

 * PHP 5.2.3 or higher with mb_ and PDO extensions
-* MySQL 5, UTF enabled
+* MySQL 5+ or PostgreSQL 8+, UTF enabled
 * Apache webserver

 ### INSTALL ###

 1. Import ./supplemental/db-mysql.sql into MySQL
+   (or) Import ./supplemental/db-pgsql.sql into PostgreSQL

 2. chmod 777 ./data